ArcelorMittalBelgium/AI-image-recognition/_chapter/image-operations.md

 ### Histogram equalization

 Consider an image whose pixel values are confined to some specific range of values only.
 For eg, brighter image will have all pixels confined to high values.
 But a good image will have pixels from all regions of the image.
 So you need to stretch this histogram to either ends (as given in below image, from wikipedia) and that is what Histogram Equalization does (in simple words).
-This normally improves the contrast of the image.OpenCV has a function to do this, cv2.equalizeHist().
+This normally improves the contrast of the image.
+OpenCV has a function to do this, `cv2.equalizeHist()`.
 Its input is just grayscale image and output is our histogram equalized image.

 ![](http://opencv-python-tutroals.readthedocs.io/en/latest/_images/histogram_equalization.png)

 ```python